Privacy Information for Event Participants

 Data Categories:

-• Physical Health
+• Physical Health Information

 • Personal Identification Data

-• Collected from data subjects
+• Collected directly from the data subjects

-Legal basis:
+Legal Basis:

 • 3.
 Consent (Art.
 6(1)(a) GDPR)

-Categories of recipients:
+Categories of Recipients:

 • Internal department

-15.02 Contact via email
+15.02 Contact by Email

 Data Categories: